EndlessCodeGroup/ECInventory/website/docs/usage/getting-started.md

 :::

-:::caution
+:::CAUTION

-Inventory `equipments` not works properly ("like in RPGInventory") because features ["configure vanilla inventories"][vanilla-inv] and ["slots synchronization"][slots-sync] are not implemented yet.
+Inventory `equipments` do not work properly ("like in RPGInventory") because features ["configure vanilla inventories"][vanilla-inv] and ["slots synchronization"][slots-sync] are not implemented yet.
 These features are [planned in v0.2][v0.2].
-You can track progress on GitHub.
+You can track progress on the GitHub.

 :::